-In this post we have compared LAMP Stack vs. MEAN Stack.
+In this post, we have compared the LAMP Stack with the MEAN Stack.
 Both stacks have their own set of advantages and disadvantages, so the one you choose will largely depend on the type of web application that you’re looking to build.

 In other technologies, there are different languages used for front-end and back-end but MEAN Stack is written in one language for both server-side and client-side execution.
 So that MEAN is very simple and easy to use and understand.

 MEAN is comprised of four components which are as follow:

 Database Manager – used by the back-end of an application to store the data.

 A back-end web application framework used to host Node.js projects running on top of Node.js.

 A front-end web application framework for building apps.

 A runtime environment that runs server-side web applications which is the back-end process.

 A LAMP Stack is a set of open-source software that can be used to create websites and web applications.
 It is Linux based web servers consist of four software components.
 These components, arranged in layers supporting one another, make up the software stack.
 Websites and Web Applications run on top of this underlying stack.